 “A self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code.”
-The code and the agreement contained therein exist across a distributed, decentralised blockchain network.
+The code and the agreement exist across a distributed, decentralized blockchain network.
 The code controls the execution, and transactions are trackable and irreversible. “

 Smart Contracts in Simple Terms

-Just like any contract, a smart contract lays out the terms of an agreement or deal.
-What makes them “smart” is the fact that the terms are established as code running on a blockchain, rather than on paper.
+Likewise any other contract, a smart contract lays out the terms of an agreement or deal.
+The fact that the terms are founded as code running on a blockchain rather than on paper makes them “smart.”

-Smart contracts expand on the basic premise that led to the creation of Bitcoin; sending and receiving money without a third-party intermediary like a bank in the middle, to make it possible to securely automate and decentralise any kind of deal or transaction.
+Built smart contracts are on the fundamental premise that led to the creation of Bitcoin, the ability to send and receive money without a third-party intermediary, such as a bank, to automate and decentralize any deal or transaction securely.

-So the term “smart contract” is actually used to describe a computer code stored on a blockchain-based platform that automatichally executes all or parts of an agreement based on certain parameters being met.
-The code can either be the sole result of an agreement between parties, or it can be used in conjunction with a traditional text-based contract to execute certain provisions, such as transferring funds between the parties.
+A smart contract is a computer code that resides on a blockchain-based platform and automatically executes all or parts of an agreement based on specific parameters being met.
+Parties can use the code as the sole means of an agreement or in conjunction with a traditional text-based contract to facilitate the execution of specific conditions, such as transferring funds between the parties.

-For example, if Party A is selling a property to Party B, the computer code may transfer ownership of the property to Party B once Party A has received the requisite amount of funds.
+For example, if Party A sells a property to Party B, the computer code may transfer ownership to Party B once Party A has received the requisite funds.

-The code itself is replicated across multiple nodes of a blockchain, meaning it benefits from the security, permanence, and immutability that the blockchain provides.
+The code is replicated across multiple blockchain nodes, meaning it benefits from the security, permanence, and immutability that the blockchain provides.

 Why are Smart Contracts Important?

-Smart Contracts allow developers to build a wide variety of decentralised apps and tokens.
+Smart Contracts allow developers to build various decentralized apps and tokens.
 They are used in everything from new financial tools to logistics and gaming experiences.

-Smart-contract decentralised apps are often referred to as dApps and include decentralised finance (DeFi) tech that aims to transform the banking industry.
-DeFi apps allow crypto holders to engage in complex financial transactions – savings, loans, insurance – without a bank or other financial institution taking a cut from the proceedings.
+Smart-contract decentralized apps are often called dApps and include decentralized finance (DeFi) tech that aims to transform the banking industry.
+DeFi apps allow crypto holders to engage in complex financial transactions – savings, loans, insurance – without a bank or financial institution taking a cut from the proceedings.